howonlee/mertonon/essays/estimates.md

 ### get Dobbs end user entry
 ### get Dobbs weight

-"We got news back from Dobbs at D---- corp... he only likes the UX for permissions, not the rest of it."
+"We got news back from Dobbs at D---- corp... he only likes the UX for permissions, not the rest of it, so I put the weights in to reflect that fact."

 "OK.
 What's that look like for the Mertonon adjustment?"